Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 * It has an extra step of converting from `mbedtls_md_type_t` to `const mbedtls_md_info_t *`.
 * It includes extra fluff such as names and HMAC.
 This costs code size.
 * The md module has some legacy baggage dating from when it was more open, which we don't care about anymore.
-This costs code size.
+This may cost code size.

 These problems are easily solvable.